FAQ archive (Programming Languages)

 Q: Is there a good reason why you defined the equality test x = y between references x and y so that it always gives the result false?

 A: No, not really.
 You could indeed extend the instance declaration for Eq Value so that references are compared by comparing the underlying addresses; perhaps you would need to make an instance Eq Location to make that work.
-Doing so would make it trivial to solve the exercise that asks you to show that different invocations of new() yield different locations, and I wanted it to expose the point that imperative operations like assignment allow us to make more discriminating tests of program behaviour. --Mike
+Doing so would make it trivial to solve the exercise that asks you to show that different invocations of new() yield different locations, and I wanted it to expose the point that imperative operations like assignment allow us to make more discriminating tests of program behaviour without the need to rely on such behaviour of primitives like =. --Mike

 Q: In problem 2.5, it says, "In the basic language Fun, we cannot tell whether the actual parameters of a function are evaluated from left to right or from right to left, nor whether the function itself is evaluated (to obtain the function object that is applied to the arguments) before or after the actual parameters."
 But the following program fails when evaluating 1+nil and not 1*nil.
 Doesn't that show that arguments are evaluated from left to right?